SwissLuckyFox/PokemonCommunityGameBot/README.md

 # PokemonCommunityGameBot
-A Small Bot for Twitch PCG
+A Small Bot for Twitch PCG Chat game.

 Its my first try on programming.
-I use it to learn it a little becouse i need somting useful to be motivaded
+I use it to learn it a little becouse i need somting useful to be motivaded.

 The bot efficiently manages fundamental chat tasks and is capable of continuous operation, functioning 24/7.
 To set it up, simply provide your OAuth token and username; with these details, the bot is ready to go.